 Colorado’s modified comparative negligence laws also come into play.
 Under the Colorado Revised Statutes Section 13-21-111, an injured party may recover damages provided his or her negligence is not as great as the negligence of the party from whom damages are sought.
 In addition, the amount of the victim’s recovery is reduced by the percentage of fault for the accident assigned to them.
 Proving negligence is critical to secure compensation for a distracted driving accident.

 Driver distraction creates a significant potential for injury and death on the roadways.
 Distracted driving accidents can leave victims with severe injuries, damaged vehicles, and shattered lives.
 The financial repercussions can be overwhelming.
 They may include lost wages, shockingly expensive medical bills, and the need for long-term care or rehabilitation.
 Beyond the tangible losses, serious car accidents can take a heavy emotional toll on victims and their loved ones.
-Litigation is a way to hold responsible parties accountable and recover the compensation needed to rebuild lives.
+A knowledgeable car accident lawyer can help victims and their families pursue justice, holding responsible parties accountable and securing the compensation needed to rebuild their lives.

 Evidence is everything in car accident litigation.
 It takes expertise, strategy, and diligence to prove that another driver’s distraction caused the crash.
 The following are key elements of building a case: